Kejriwal's 'subdued' response to CAA-NPR-NRC, Jamia-JNU violence 'smacks of opportunism': Sibal

 "He (Kejriwal) did not show up in Jamia (Millia Islamia), he did not show up in JNU (Jawaharlal Nehru University).
 His statements were not frequent enough, strong enough and open enough," Sibal told PTI in an interview.
 He said Kejriwal's somewhat "subdued" response to what has been happening around has not sent the right kind of signals.

-"It smacks of opportunism," said the Rajya Sabha MP, who is a member of the Congress' election and campaign committees for the Delhi polls.
+"It smacks of opportunism," said the Rajya Sabha member, who is part of the Congress' election and campaign committees for the Delhi polls.
 Asked if the massive uproar over the Citizenship Amendment Act (CAA), the National Population Register (NPR), the National Register of Citizens (NRC) and the violence on university campuses will be a major factor in the polls, Sibal replied in the affirmative.

 "What has Kejriwal done?
 Kejriwal has not even visited the campuses, not even visited JNU, because this is politics," he said.
 "This is the problem when political parties take positions only for the purpose of an election, not for the purpose of what is right.
 People see through their acts," the former Union minister said.